 Dear Mr. Jefferson,

 Thank you very much for your time yesterday—it was a pleasure speaking with you about the account executive role.
-From our conversation, it’s clear that ABC Inc. has an energetic and hardworking environment I’m seeking.
+From our conversation, it’s clear that ABC Inc. has the energetic and hardworking environment I’m seeking.

 In my relationships with clients, I focus on building trust and boosting credibility, and I’m excited about the prospect of bringing that skill set to ABC Inc. If you need any further information, please feel free to contact me by email or phone.